GSemikozov/16personalities-checkout/README.md

 <b>General conclusion</b>

-All these things can and must be improved according to specific rules and code-style that is accepted in the team by default (including such kind tools as linters and prettier).
+All these things can and must be improved according to specific rules and code-style that is accepted in the team by default (including such good tools as linters and prettier).

 ## Not done